hellerve/blog/wip/Builtin_Goodies_III.md

 The builtin we need to get GCC to emit data prefetch instructions is `__builtin_prefetch(addr, ...)`, where `addr` is a valid memory address and the optional arguments are `rw` and `locality`, both of which are integers.
-Before we go into the semantics of the arguments, allow me to clear things up for my more inquisitive readers: data prefetch instructions aren't available on all platforms.
+Before we get into the semantics of the arguments, allow me to clear things up for my more inquisitive readers: data prefetch instructions aren't available on all platforms.
 A list of supported targets can be obtained [here](https://gcc.gnu.org/projects/prefetch.html#targets).
 The builtin,